-Assessors must be geographically distant and will normally be from outside the NHS region or PHE Centre where the post is being advertised.
+Assessors must be geographically distant (from a different region) and will normally be from outside the employer organisation.
 Once an Assessor has been identified, employers must supply the FPH Office (aac@fph.org.uk) with the name of Assessor, the AAC date and the list of panel members.

-Do not use a list of Assessors provided on any previous occasion for the same or any other post, and always ask for an up to date list of Assessors if some time has elapsed since the list was first provided.
+Do not use a list of Assessors provided on any previous occasion for the same or any other post, and always ask for an up-to-date list of Assessors if some time has elapsed since the list was first provided.